toblut-midmug/ur-smol-nabla/README.md

 ### Limitations and Issues
 *  **Boilerplate:** A `$grad-graph` needs to be explicitly passed around for each operation.
-Something of the sort is probably the irreducible cost of doing business in a purely functional language but there might be a way of doing things in a less cumbersome fashion.
+Something of the sort might be unavoidable in a purely functional language but maybe there is a way of doing things in a less cumbersome fashion.
 Perhaps someone has something smart to say about this.
 In any case, at least a little code per operation can be removed by wrapping a `$grad-graph` and the elementary operations in a door - somewhat similar to how gall agents work.
 See `++grad-tracker` in `nabla.hoon` for an implementation of this idea.
 The example
     ```hoon
     =|  gg=grad-graph:nabla
     =^  x  gg  (new:nabla .~3.0 gg)